Reasonal | 2024 | reasonal.co | App Store

 Mobile app for Reasonal

-Reasonal is a mobile app for students that teaches logic and problem-solving skills in a fun and interactive way.
+Reasonal is a mobile app that teaches critical thinking in a fun and interactive way.
 The task was to create "Duolingo for critical thinking skills".

-I'm a solo founder of Reasonal.
+I'm a founder of Reasonal.
 I led all the product design work, the development of product architecture and user experience, creating key concept and user interfaces.
-The app is not publicly launched yet.
+The app is now available in the Apple App Store.

 My role: